-Two-stroke engines (also called two-cycle engines) require you to mix the oil with the gas in exact amounts, and most people like to eye-ball it.
+Two-stroke (two-cycle) engines require you to mix the oil with the gas in exact amounts so the oil acts as a lubricant for the crankcase.

-If you're tired of mixing oil and sniffing fumes, it may be time for an upgrade to a cleaner, easier, 4-stroke model.
+While there are benefits of using both 2-cycle and 4-cycle snowblowers, it comes down to convenience; if you're tired of mixing oil and sniffing fumes, it may be time to upgrade to a newer 4-stroke model.